 Here are three steps to writing clear, compelling titles for headquarters:

-Include information clearly grouped together
+Include information grouped together

 Don’t leave people wondering what the heck they just read.